Skip to cookie consent Skip to main content

 • 27% lower risk of late-life depression, stroke, and dementia over a median follow-up period of 13 years

-The research team also found a substantial association between baseline BCS and risk of depression in people younger than 50 years of age.
+The research team also found a strong connection between baseline BCS and risk of depression in people younger than 50 years of age.
 This suggests that improving brain health early in life may have long-term benefits.

 Dementia, stroke, and depression are leading causes of human suffering as we age.
 This study highlights an extraordinary opportunity to prevent these conditions from developing in the first place.